 From this post, you’ll begin attracting email addresses, but what should you do with them?
 They haven’t gone immediately from step one to step five, so herein lies the process of nurturing.

-With marketing automation, you can create a workflow of emails that are delivered to your prospects with various information and objectives, strategically structured to send them the information they want and need, as they work their decision-making all the way through to “Am I getting a deal?”
+With marketing automation, you can create a workflow of emails that deliver to your prospects various information and objectives, strategically structured to send them the information they want and need, as they work their decision-making all the way through to “Am I getting a deal?”

-With good SEO, advertising and content marketing strategies in place, and a system for converting leads and gathering reviews, your dealership is sure to see impressive sales growth!
+With strong SEO, advertising and content marketing strategies in place and a system for converting leads and gathering reviews, your dealership is sure to see impressive sales growth!